 THE VANCOUVER SUN

-Since conducting the Czech Philharmonic at the opening concert of the Prague Spring Festival in May 2003, Christian Arming’s career has continued to flourish.
-He has conducted many of the top European orchestras, including the Staatskapelle Dresden, Deutsches Sinfonieorchester, Frankfurt Radio Symphony, Munich Philharmonic, NDR Hamburg, Salzburg Mozarteum, Vienna Symphony, Polish National Radio Symphony, Orchestre de la Suisse Romande, Prague Symphony, Accademia Nazionale di Santa Cecilia, Barcelona Symphony, Belgium National, Capitole de Toulouse, and RAI Turin orchestras.
-Highlights of the 2017/2018 season included performances with the Prague Radio Symphony Orchestra and return engagements with the Polish National Radio Symphony; the Stuttgart and Monte Carlo philharmonic orchestras; and the Janácek Festival.
-He will also conduct a tour with the Orchestre national d’Ile-de-France, culminating in Paris in the new hall "La Seine Musicale."
+Since conducting the Czech Philharmonic at the opening concert of the Prague Spring Festival in May 2003, Christian Arming has become well-known in Europe.
+Among the top European orchestras he has conducted are the Staatskapelle Dresden, Deutsches Sinfonieorchester, Frankfurt Radio Symphony, Munich Philharmonic, NDR Hamburg, Mozarteum/Salzburg, Vienna Symphony, Polish National Radio Symphony, Orchestre de la Suisse Romande, Prague Symphony, Accademia Nazionale di Santa Cecilia, Barcelona Symphony, Belgium National, Capitole de Toulouse, and the RAI Turin.